killermann/facilitator-cards/content/blog/adding-modularity-to-your-facilitation-planning.md

 #### Non-Linear Modularity

-**Another way to add modularity is to get rid of lines altogether, and focus instead on dots.** You can think of this like lilly pads, and you and your group being the frog jumping between them.
+**Another way to add modularity is to get rid of lines altogether, and focus instead on dots.** You can think of this like lily pads, and you and your group being the frog jumping between them.
 Maybe you go from the one on the left to the one on the right,but you could also start on the right and go left.
 Or you leap over both of those onto a third one instead, then realize you need to jump back to the one on the right.
-It all depends on what makes the most sense from the lilly pad you're standing on.
+It all depends on what makes the most sense from the lily pad you're standing on.

-Creating lilly pads, or non-linear planning, is a go-to modularity pattern when:
+Creating lily pads, or non-linear planning, is a go-to modularity pattern when:

 - There are tons of things you could get to, and it's hard to decide which one is _the most_ important.
 But what is clear is that it's important that whatever you get to is time well spent.
 - You and/or your co-facilitator enjoys the adventure of finding the correct path by walking it.